top of page

 Qualitative and Quantitative

-When discussing results, both quantitative and qualitative results should be discussed.
-When discussing quantitative results, I would recommend using tables and graphs.
-It allows for clear and concise representation of information and allows for easier comparisons and discussions.
-Averages and standard deviation for the graphs and tables should be explored, as they allow for more accurate and justified conclusions to be drawn.
+Averages and standard deviation for the graphs and tables should be explored as they allow for more accurate and justified conclusions to be drawn.
 Other tests such as t test, Tukey’s statistical difference test or chi squared test can be used to enhance the IA and discussion of results.

 Qualitative analysis consists of differences which can be visually identified.
 Here you discuss differences in visual representation before the experiment was conducted to after the experiment.

-Reference List (APA Format)
+Reference list (APA format)

 Ensure all in text references are listed at the end of the IA in APA format and alphabetical order.
 If this is difficult, I would recommend using the reference tab on a word document.
 Once you insert the information it converts it to APA format and will list it alphabetically for you.